 Where can newly transitioned sites go for more help once training is complete?

 Many resources are available for newly transitioned sites.
 The VAIRRS “Ask the Mentor” Discussion Board (VA network access only) on the VAIRRS SharePoint portal (VA network access only) is an excellent resource for questions not answered by the FAQs.
 You may also request a one-on-one mentor by emailing the project team at VAIRRS@VA.gov.
 Please make sure all committee administrators are included on the VAIRRS Administrators listserv to ensure receipt of monthly training announcements.

 Is there a flow chart for continuing review on IRBNet?

 Currently, there is no flow chart documenting the continuing review process because each site establishes its own local process.
 The continuing review process for studies under the oversight of the Central IRB is as follows:

 Step 1: The package is submitted/uploaded to IRBNet.

-Step 3: It is added to this individuals’ Admin agenda, and she will conduct an administrative review.
+Step 3: It is added to this individual’s Admin agenda and they will conduct an administrative review.